Bachir Gemayel: Conflict with the PLO

-Gemayel led his troops in the infamous 'Hundred Days' War' in Lebanon in 1978, in which the Lebanese Forces successfully resisted the Syrian shelling and attacking of Eastern Beirut for about three months before an Arab-brokered agreement forced the Syrians to end the siege.
+Gemayel led his troops in the Hundred Days' War in Lebanon in 1978, in which the Lebanese Forces successfully resisted the Syrian shelling and attacking of Eastern Beirut for about three months before an Arab-brokered agreement forced the Syrians to end the siege.
 Syrians took high buildings such as Burj Rizk Achrafieh and Burj El Murr using snipers and heavy weapons against civilians.
 The soldiers stayed for 90 days.
 Another major clash took place near the Sodeco area in Achrafieh where the LF fought ferociously and led the Syrian army out of the Rizk Building.
 This War led to the withdrawal of the Syrian troops from East Beirut and the free Christian Areas.
 At this time, Israel was the primary backer of the Lebanese Front's militia.